Create Happy, Successful Children

 [The] problem with self-reliance is the “self” part.

-It forces you to ignore the needs of your [child]
+It forces you to ignore the needs of [the person you love]

 and concentrate only on your own needs.

-feeling of joy of feeling a part of
+from the feeling of joy of feeling a part

 Amir Levine and Rachel Heller